idvorkin/idvorkin.github.io/about.md

 ### How do I get in touch?

-I love knowing smart, resiliant, positive people.
+I love knowing smart, resilient, positive people.
 Connect and message me on [Linked In](/linkedin).

 ### How can I support you?